 As explained here, this inflammation can be mitigated somewhat by strengthening gut barrier function with Lactobacillus supplementation, but it won’t prevent the other sleep disturbing properties of alcohol like dehydration, headache or acid reflux.

 High Fiber Foods

 If gas and bloating are a reason you can’t sleep at night, you may want to steer clear of high-fiber foods before turning in for the night.
 Fiber gets fermented in the colon and a byproduct of this is copious amounts of gas.
 If you couple this with the gut paralyzing effects of gluten, you risk bloating and painful stomach distension.

 Apart from whole grains and legumes, I would also include cruciferous vegetables on this list.
 This family of vegetables includes cauliflower, cabbage, bok choy and broccoli.
 These are very nutritious and health-promoting foods but high in fiber that your colonic bacteria loves to ferment.
 You may want to eat them earlier in the day and restrict them at dinner.

 This plant family includes tomatillo, all peppers including bell pepper, potato, tomato and eggplant.
 Edible nightshades contain alkaloids that can be very irritating to the gastrointestinal mucosa, and because of this are implicated in gut-wall inflammation and leaky gut.

 Now that I have given up gluten and cut back on drinking alcohol, the number-one dietary reason I have trouble getting to or staying asleep is because I had too many nightshades for dinner.
-I love potatoes but apparently they don’t love me back as they disturb my sleep unlike other starchy tubers like sweet potatoes or yams.
-A lot of people are also very sensitive to peppers especially as they age.
+The problems are caused by the alkaloids contained in the skin of these vegetables and potatoes.

 Excess Dietary Fructose